thu-ml/tianshou/docs/tutorials/dqn.rst

     train_envs = gym.make('CartPole-v0')
     test_envs = gym.make('CartPole-v0')

 Tianshou supports parallel sampling for all algorithms.
 It provides four types of vectorized environment wrapper: :class:`~tianshou.env.DummyVectorEnv`, :class:`~tianshou.env.SubprocVectorEnv`, :class:`~tianshou.env.ShmemVectorEnv`, and :class:`~tianshou.env.RayVectorEnv`.
-It can be used as follows:
+It can be used as follows: (more explanation can be found at :ref:`parallel_sampling`)
 ::

     train_envs = ts.env.DummyVectorEnv([lambda: gym.make('CartPole-v0') for _ in range(8)])